CharliePoncsak/eurorack-modules/README.md

 [Datasheet](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU32/ProductDocuments/DataSheets/SAM-D21-DA1-Family-Data-Sheet-DS40001882H.pdf)

-## Coverting .wav files to raw audio files
+## Converting .wav files to raw audio files

 Use either ffmpeg or Audiacity to convert a .wav file to use it with this program: